jimjkelly/lambda-deploy/README.md

 #### Lambda Directory (LAMBDA_DIRECTORY)

-By default the tool uses the current working directory as its base to search for Lambdas, but you can change this by providing this option:
+By default the tool uses the current working directory as its base to package, but you can change this by providing this option:

 	$ lambda-deploy -d /another/directory